alegomezs/alegomezs/README.md

 ✨I'm a Full Stack Developer✨

 Sometimes a variety-content Streamer, so stay tunned 😎.
 I appreciate the art of cinnema and filmmaking 🎬.
 I respect life and nature 🌌.
-Father of Felicia 😺.
-In ❤️ with Cele.
+I love to travel 🌎.
+With a happy family 👩🏻‍❤️‍👨🏻😺😺🐶.

 <br/>